 The most accurate way to take a horse's temperature is rectally.
 Always secure a string to the end of the thermometer, so that it

 doesn't get lost (some of you know what I'm talking about, or have experienced it...it's not very fun).
-Tack shops and
+Tack shops and pharmacies

-of them beep when they are done.
+when they are done.
 Be sure that if you use an older mercury-type thermometer that you shake down the mercury before taking the horse's temperature.

 The horse should be tied or held still by an assistant.
 Lubricate the tip of the thermometer with petroleum jelly, Vaseline or saliva.

-Move the horse's tail to the side and out of the way and insert the thermometer into the horse's rectum, angled slightly towards
+Move the horse's tail to the side and out of the way and insert the thermometer into the horse's rectum, angled slightly towards the

-accurate reading, leave the thermometer in position for at least 3 minutes.
+reading, leave the thermometer in position for at least 3 minutes.
 Many digital thermometers work well in less than 1 minute.

 Always clean the thermometer well before returning it to its case...and especially if used on an ill horse, to prevent the spreading of an illness.

 The pulse rate of an adult horse at rest averages 30-40 beats per minute (bpm).
-A pulse rate of 50 or higher in an adult horse at
+A pulse rate of 50 or higher in an adult horse at rest

-rest may mean the horse is in physical distress.
+may mean the horse is in physical distress.
 The average pulse rates for young horses are as follows: